Benefits Available For Grandparents Raising Grandchildren

 Social Security

-If the grandchild’s parents are deceased, the grandchild may be eligible for Social Security resources, which can help alleviate some of the financial burdens on the grandparents.
+If the grandchild’s parents are deceased, the grandchild may be eligible for Social Security survivor benefits, which can help alleviate some of the financial burdens on the grandparents.

 You cannot apply for Social Security survivor benefits online as funeral homes report deaths to the SSA.
 However, you can follow up by phone to claim two possible resources for your orphaned grandchildren.